-South became one of the first six recipients in the country, among both two-year and four-year institutions, to receive the AANAPISI designation in October 2008. $2.4 million in grant funding was provided to improve the retention, progression, and graduation of Asian American and Pacific Islander Students (AAPI).
-This was the first time in US history through legislative intent to address the issues relative to Asian American and Pacific Islander (AAPI) student success.
-In October 2011, South received a second, $2 million, five-year AANAPISI grant.
+South became one of the first six recipients in the country, among two-year and four-year institutions, to receive the AANAPISI designation.
+In October 2008, $2.4 million in grant funding was awarded to South to improve the retention, progression, and graduation of Asian American and Pacific Islander Students (AAPI).
+This was the first time in US history that legislative intent was used to address issues relative to Asian American and Pacific Islander (AAPI) student success.
+In October 2011, South received a second AANAPISI grant for $2 million across 5 years.
 South’s AAPI students make up the largest population of students of color at South Seattle College.

-In 2011, the AANAPISI designation became officially recognized as Minority Serving Institutions (MSI’s), opening up opportunities to other funding resources for South.
+In 2011, the AANAPISI designation became officially recognized as a type of Minority Serving Institution (MSI), opening up opportunities to other funding resources for South.
 South is dedicated to serving its diverse student populations.
-The AAPI-targeted programs and services developed under the AANAPISI program are open to, and are improving the success of all student populations, and support of the college’s mission and college priorities.
+The AAPI-targeted programs and services developed under the AANAPISI program, which support the college’s mission and college priorities, were (and continue to be) open to all students, and improved the success of all student populations.

 Beyond the Model Minority Myth: Asian/Pacific Islander Success in Higher Education

 The focus of South’s first AANAPISI grant was to build South’s capacity to improve the transition, retention, progression, transfer and graduation rates of underserved Asian American and Pacific Islander (AAPI) students.
 Grant strategies focused on: (1) increasing AAPI English Language Learner (ELL) transitions to college level courses and programs; (2) strengthening AAPI first year experiences; (3) Increasing transition from ESL classes to college courses; (3) Improving AAPI retention, intervention strategies, and outreach; and (4) Developing AAPI transfer pathways to four year colleges and universities.